ronituohino/battle-sheep/docs/design.md

 - Player 2 sheep are mapped from 101-116.
 (Tile with 1-16 sheep, player 2)
 - ...

-I need to implement a heuristic to evaluate a "value" for each tile in a certain state of a game, and then derive a value that represents who is winning in the game.
-**Implementation details are still unclear.**
+I need to implement a heuristic to evaluate a "value" for a given tile in a certain state of a game. **Implementation details are still unclear.**

 Then I need to make a [minimax algorithm](https://en.wikipedia.org/wiki/Minimax) to make the AI work.
 This could then be optimized with